bmatsuo/lark/README.md

-portions are now guarded by deprecation warnings To avoid these warnings use the `lark.newtask` decorator as described in the [Getting Started](docs/getting_started.md) guide or become familiar with the new "lark.task" module and add the following line to your the main `lark.lua` file in your projects.
+portions are now guarded by deprecation warnings To avoid these warnings use the `lark.newtask` decorator as described in the [Getting Started](docs/getting_started.md) guide or become familiar with the new "lark.task" module and add the following line to the main `lark.lua` file in your projects.
 For more information see [#24](https://github.com/bmatsuo/lark/issues/24)**

 ```